Have You Considered Dumpster Diving For Food: Waste Not Want Not

-Most people whom have turned to dumpster diving for food were forced to do it to resolve a difficult situation of food shortage.
+Most people who do dumpster diving for food were forced to do it to resolve a difficult situation of food shortage and food insecurity.

 Today, people all around the world perform this activity.